-X9A Retail Payments Subcommittee – Project Status
+X9A Electronic and Emerging Payments Subcommittee – Project Status

 X9.58 Financial transaction messages — Electronic Benefits Transfer (EBT) — Supplemental Nutrition Assistance Program (SNAP) and cash benefit programs

 The X9A Retail Payments Subcommittee will soon begin their work on revising the X9.58-2013 Financial transaction messages – Electronic benefits transfer (EBT) – Food Stamps standard.
 Standardization of the processing of SNAP EBT transactions provides cost efficiency, ease of conversion, data and reporting consistency for the SNAP program.
 Stakeholders include USDA FNS, SNAP State programs, SNAP EBT processors, SNAP third-party processors, software developers, terminal manufacturers, retail grocers and their software providers.
 The subcommittee is looking for subject matter experts and stakeholders who would be interested in revising this standard.
 If you are interested in revising this standard click here.

 X9.138 Distributed Ledger Technologies Terminology